isaacnmm/pestpolicy-hugo2XX/content/posts/best-android-tablet-for-gaming/index.md

 NVIDIA SHIELD K1 8" Tablet differentiates itself as the best Android tablet for gaming in that it offers many ways you can play your games: TWITCH streaming, Console Gaming, Cloud PC gaming, Local PC Games, and Android Gaming.

 Further, you link to an iFi gaming controller and a TV.
 Also, it supports the Shield controller since the supported games use touchscreen controls.
-Also, NVIDIA SHIELD K1 can stream PC games from [NVIDIA GameStream](http://shield.nvidia. com/game-stream) and [GeForce NOW](http://shield.nvidia. com/game-streaming-with-geforce-now), in addition to supporting the native games such as Need for Speed No Limits.
+Also, NVIDIA SHIELD K1 can stream PC games from [NVIDIA GameStream](http://shield.nvidia.com/game-stream)and [GeForce NOW](http://shield.nvidia.com/game-streaming-with-geforce-now),in addition to supporting the native games such as Need for Speed No Limits.

 Screen -It has a 1920 x 1200p HD display that is 8 inches.

 If youll be playing a Tegra-optimised game, sure the Best Android Tablet for Gaming will have a better display.
 Speaker Quality -The Nvidia Shield has excellent Speaker Quality that is front-facing and additional ones at the bottom and top of the device.
 The speakers have a dual bass reflex port that will assist you to lessen distortion at higher levels.
 Read Also: Best Laptop Tablet Combo.

 Exclusive Game to Shield - There are games that are bundled on the SHIELD K1 tablet and thus make the device more attractive to its fans.
 Trine 2 is one of the exclusive games on SHIELD K1.
-It combines rich graphics with 2D platforming, and you can [purchase it for Consoles and PC](http://store.steampowered. com/app/35720/). - [War Thunder](http://warthunder.com/)is another game, a WWII combat game on the tablet.
+It combines rich graphics with 2D platforming, and you can [purchase it for Consoles and PC](http://store.steampowered.com/app/35720/).- [War Thunder](http://warthunder.com/)isanother game, a WWII combat game on the tablet.

 Also, "The Talos Principle" is another amazing game that will come bundled with theSHIELD K1 tablet.
 Notably, the game has intensive graphics, and many mirrors and laser puzzles.